JohnKouf99/johnkouf99.github.io/README.md

 # Time series project
 * Utilize the M4 competition dataset (Makridakis, S., Spiliotis, E. and Assimakopoulos, V., 2020.
 The M4 Competition: 100,000 time series and 61 forecasting methods.
 International Journal of Forecasting, 36(1), pp.54-74.)
 * Given the above dataset, we generate prediction on montly, quarterly, and yearly time series
-* Utilize tensorflow.keras libraries to implement prediction models
+* Utilized tensorflow.keras libraries to implement prediction models
-* Utilize traditional ARIMA and Naive bayes models
+* Utilized traditional ARIMA and Naive bayes models
 * Future values are calculated using both the Point Intervals (PIs) and Point Forecasts (PFs) techniques

 # Vehicle routing problem